baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/CustomFonts.md

     ![MyDemoApp-NewFolder](images/Label/MyDemoApp.SetEmbeddedResource.png)

 6. Make note of the Resource ID of this custom font.
-See [Embedded Resource Id Naming Convention](ImageSource.md#Embedded-Resource-Id-Naming-Convention) for details.
+See [Embedded Resource Id Naming Convention](ImageSource.md#embedded-resource-id-naming-convention) for details.

 Your Embedded Resource custom font is now ready for use by Forms9Patch label and button elements and for any Xamarin.Forms.VisualElement that supports the `FontFamily` property.

-## Embedded Resource custom font with Forms9Patch.Label
+## Embedded Resource custom font with Forms9Patch Label

-This section assumes you've added your custom font to your Shared Code project, as described in [Adding your custom font as an Embedded Resource](#Adding-your-custom-font-as-an-embedded-Resource), above.
+This section assumes you've added your custom font to your Shared Code project, as described in [Adding your custom font as an Embedded Resource](#adding-your-custom-font-as-an-embedded-resource), above.

 1. Open your shared source (.NetStandard) application source file (**MyDemoApp.cs** in this example)